The RAD exams are run by the Royal Academy of Dance (RAD) and the examiner is sent out by the RAD.

 75-100 marks = Distinction and gold medal.

 These are run by our own school.
 The students study the same syllabus and are entered for the in-house assessment.
 Mrs Lewis (RAD teacher, former school Principal) or another RAD teacher will examine the students.
 Certificates and medals are given by our school, not by the RAD.
-Students may be entered for these with no extra lessons, so attending once a week is fine.
+Students may be entered for these with no extra lessons, so attending once a week is adequate.

 The In-House Marking System